 The use of contingent workers provides companies with a number of benefits.
 Because they can be hired and fired easily, employers can better control labor costs.
 When things are busy, they can add temps, and when business is slow, they can release unneeded workers.
 Temps are often cheaper than permanent workers, particularly because they rarely receive costly benefits.
 Employers can also bring in people with specialized skills and talents to work on special projects without entering into long-term employment relationships.
 Finally, companies can "try out" temps: if someone does well, the company can offer permanent employment; if the fit is less than perfect, the employer can easily terminate the relationship.
-There are downsides to the use of contingent workers.
-Many employers believe that because temps are usually less committed to company goals than permanent workers, productivity suffers.
+There are downsides to the use of contingent workers, including increased training costs and decreased loyalty to the company.
+Also, many employers believe that because temps are usually less committed to company goals than permanent workers, productivity suffers.